AG-w/sd-webui-smea/README.md

 *Euler Dy koishi-star: og Euler Dy made by koishi-star
 *Euler Smea Dy koishi-star: og Euler Smea Dy made by koishi-star

-The reason of many experiments is due to og sampler tends to blurred the background or overfry image, so I checked DPM2 sampler and experiment if it's worth to tweak it
+The reason of many experiments is due to og sampler tends to blurred the background or overfry the image, so I checked DPM2 sampler and experiment if it's worth to tweak it